top of page

 Welcome to the Fall 2025 issue of The Journal!

-Articles that are not yet posted below are STILL UNDERGOING THE PUBLICATION PROCESS—please check back soon, as they will be available shortly.
 The Journal component of the UWPLJ features in-depth analysis and discussion of legal issues, exploring how the law intersects with and shapes communities, cultures, and systems both locally and globally.
+Please enjoy our Fall 2025 articles that explore these concepts!

 The “Civil Death Penalty” – Due Process Rights of the Parent in TPR Cases